 Even if your shop runs older Mac Tools cutters, you can keep them productive by selecting OEM-spec replacements and targeted upgrades that match legacy torch/console standards.

-Validate legacy model compatibility against your PCS118 or YA-series nameplate and torch part code, then spec consumables by amperage and taper.
+Before you order parts, validate legacy model compatibility against your PCS118 or YA-series nameplate and torch part code.
+Then spec consumables by amperage and taper so the torch stack stays matched.

 Validate legacy compatibility via PCS118 or YA-series nameplate and torch code; spec consumables by amperage and taper.